JacquesCarette/BenchmarkingProofAssistants/CONTRIBUTING.md

 constant (named "Type").
 These left hand sides, in turn, must implement the `TelescopeLhs lhs hd cell` feature, which consists of a head `hd` (the thing we're defining) and some binding cells `cell` (the parameters).
-Here we use annotated single-binding cells via the `Chk nm tm cell` and `Check nm tm hd` constraints.
+Here we use annotated single-binding cells via the `Chk nm tm cell` and `Chk nm tm hd` constraints.
 The representation of the `cell` itself itself will link a name `nm` with a term `tm`.
 We see that the only required feature of the `nm` language is that it lets us have `Name`.